Relocating from the US to the UK?

 Purchasing a residential property in England & Wales involves the following steps:

-Once you have found a property you like, you make an offer through the estate agent and, if accepted, the agent will circulate a memorandum of sale to your solicitors.
+Once you have found a property you like, you will make an offer through the estate agent (acting for the seller) and, if accepted, the agent will circulate a memorandum of sale to your solicitors.
 The memorandum of sale sets out the property details and the terms of the offer (which are not legally binding until contracts are exchanged).

-Your solicitor will review all documentation sent by the seller’s solicitor, including the title to the property, the lease (if relevant), standard replies to enquiries and any other supporting documents.
-Your solicitor will also submit ‘searches’ to various public authorities.
+Your solicitor will review all documentation provided by the seller’s solicitor relating to the property and undertake a series of searches with various public authorities.
 It is also recommended that you instruct a surveyor to inspect the property and check for any structural defects.

-If you wish to proceed, you will be asked to sign the contract, send the deposit to your solicitor, and agree a completion date with the seller.
+If you wish to proceed with the purchase, you will be asked to sign the sale contract, send the deposit to your solicitor and agree a date for completion with the seller.
+Completion will typically take place within a couple of weeks’ of exchange, but it can take place simultaneously or be delayed until much later in the parties’ discretion.

-On the day of completion, your solicitor will send the completion funds to the seller’s solicitors and upon receipt, the seller will date the transfer and confirm completion has taken place.
-The keys will then be released by the agents and you will be the proud owner of your new property.
+On the day of completion, your solicitor will send the completion funds to the seller’s solicitor and, upon receipt, the seller’s solicitor will date the legal transfer and confirm that completion has taken place, at which point the keys will be released by the estate agents and you will be the proud owner of your new property!

 How we can help